Email marketing is not dead. It’s very much alive.

 So email marketing is not dead, it’s very much alive and you know why, cos Killer Mike says so.

-If you’d like to use email marketing to bring some extra revenue to your marketing let’s have a chat.
+If you’d like to bring your email marketing back to life and bring some extra revenue to your marketing let’s have a chat.

 It’s time to start getting more from your email marketing